 The control panel imitates the basic Vitamix 5200 model control panel.
 It is equipped with the 8 variable speed dial knob and On/Off and Soup/Pulse switches.

 The lowest Kenweell/Cosori speed is 10,000rpm, which is rather high than Vitamix, which has the lowest speed of 1400–1600rpm (depending on the model).
-The highest speed is 23,000rpms which allows to the heat of liquids via frictions.
+The highest speed is 23,000rpms which allows the heat of liquids via friction.
 Nevertheless, despite the very similar motor and blade system to Vitamix, the Kenwell/Cosori/BlendWork model is designed to run continuously for no longer than 6 minutes (you have to cool the blender for 10 minutes before rerunning it).
 At the same time, the average continuous Vitamix span is 10 min.
 So it is enough to heat soup liquid to boiling temperature, and the user manual indicated that it is designed to heat liquid only up to 142F on the Soup setting and 158F on the High setting.

 The ‘SOUP’ function will set the blender to run on low speed for 15 seconds and then run on high speed.
 The blender will automatically turn off after 6 minutes.
 The Pulse function will run at high speed until the switch is released.